 5. Plus lots of working together with DHHS and care sector organisations supporting youth participation, empowerment and advocacy!

-To get involved with CREATE’s Hour of Power forums, please contact the Victorian CREATE office on (03) 9918 0002 or email firstname.lastname@example.org
+For more information about or to get involved with CREATE’s Hour of Power forums, please contact Michelle Gardiner from CREATE Victorian office on (03) 9918 0002 or email firstname.lastname@example.org

 Our next HOP will be on Friday 22nd March from 9am to 1pm.